Man in a kilt

 Not just the traditional kilt

 Focus is, of course, the traditional tartan kilt.
 But for some tasks, a so-called utility kilt might be a better choice.
 And why should a kilt be the only skirted garment a man can wear?
-In fact, skirts designed for men are available to buy.
+In fact, men's skirts are available to buy.

 And even a skirt made for women might be acceptable.